m1073496/static-comp/README.md

 ## Overview

 This is a Turing School of Software and Design - Module 2 solo project.
 The goal of this project was to recreate a static comp laid out in the project spec by implementing CSS Grid, making the app responsive, and clearing the default broswer styling.
+Some creative license was permitted for this project.

 ## Learning Goals